George A. M. Cross

 George Alan Martin Cross FRS (born 27 September 1942) is a British molecular parasitologist.
 He has been André and Bella Meyer Professor of Molecular Parasitology at Rockefeller University since 1982.
 He was elected as a Fellow of the Royal Society in 1984.
 He was educated at Cheadle Hulme School and Downing College, Cambridge.
-He was awarded the Paul Ehrlich and Ludwig Darmstaedter Prize in 1984.
+He was awarded the Paul Ehrlich and Ludwig Darmstaedter Prize (jointly with Prof. Piet Borst) in 1984.

 Cross was the first to isolate variant surface glycoproteins.